Marinaburkhardt/web_portfolio/README.md

 # 🚀 CI/CD

-This repository is part of a CI/CD, that allows the automatic implementation and deployment of this code once new code is found.
-This DevOps methodology is implemented as shown below in the architecture diagram:
+This repository is part of a CI/CD implementation that allows the automatic integration and deployment of this code, once new code is pushed to this repository.
+The architecture diagram shown below reflects the DevOps methodology implemented for this webpage:

 <p align="center">
   <img src="./misc/CICD.png"/>